jacolomer/personal-page/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D.
-Candidate in Social Psychology
+    - course: Ph.D. in Social Psychology
       institution: University of Granada
       year: 2018-2023
     - course: Master's Degree in Social Problems